ximeguerron/qualityModel/README.md

 # Welcome
-In this site, you can find relevant information attached to the article the **_A Taxonomy of metrics for cloud services_**.
+In this site, you can find relevant information attached to the article the **_A Taxonomy of quality metrics for cloud services_**.
 The research methodology and results are detailed in the next sections.

 ## Index